Note on Poisson cohomology on Weil bundles: Abstract

 \section{Abstract}

-Let $M$ be a Poisson manifold and $A$ a Weil algebra.
-We describe an isomorphism of cohomolgy algebra and proves that Poisson cohomology with values in $A$ is isomorphic to the tensor product of $A$ with Poisson cohomolgy with real values.
+The purpose of this note on Poisson cohomology is to show that, if $M$ is a Poisson manifold and if $A$ is a Weil algebra, then the Weil bundle $M^{A}$ is a Poisson manifold.
+Therefore, we establish a relationship between Poisson cohomology $H_{\{.,.\}_{A}}^{\bullet }(M^{A},A)$ with values in $A$ and Poisson cohomology $H_{\{.,.\},\mathbb{R}}^{\bullet }(M^{A})$ with real values.